offsideswap/black/docs/proposals/fixed_rate_swap_fees.md

 # Fixed Rate Swap Fees

-Blackchain is switching from a slip-based fee model to a fixed-rate fee model.
+Offsideswap is switching from a slip-based fee model to a fixed-rate fee model.
 This requires the swap formula and the liquidity fee formula within blackfury to be updated.

 ## Fixed-rate formuals